irozzo-1A/enhancements/keps/sig-cloud-provider/2025-extend-konnectivity-for-both-directions/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

 API server network proxy has been originally introduced to allow running the cluster nodes on distinct isolated networks with respect to the one hosting the control plane components.
 This provides a way to handle traffic originating from the Kube API Server and going to the node networks.
 When using this setup, there are no other options than to directly expose the KAS to the Internet or setting up a VPN to handle traffic originated from the cluster nodes (i.e. Kubelet, pods).
-This could lead to security risks or complicated setups.
+Exposing Konnectivity Proxy Server only would add an additional layer of security, given that the tunnels with proxy agents are secured with mTLS or Token authentication.
+This would protect it, for instance, from KAS misconfigurations or vulnerabilities that could expose sensitive information and/or access to unauthenticated users.
+Furthermore there is no standard solution for this kind of setup.
+It is possible to rely on VPNs for example to achieve a similar goal, but this requires specific implementations.
+What we propose here is to build on top of what we have, and having a consistent approach for master to node and node to master communications.
 Extending the API server network proxy to allow handling traffic in both directions seems to be the most consistent approach to address this issue.
 Moreover, this will provide the possibility of routing agents’ traffic to their dedicated KAS based on SNI, enabling the option of load balancing traffic directed to different clusters with a single load balancer.